 Today, work independently is increasingly coveted and more and more people are choosing this path for the benefits it brings in terms of managing personal life.

 According to Upwork, over 57 million Americans do freelance work today.
 Based on Small Business Trends stats, 43% of the working US population will turn to freelance work over the next five years.
 According to Forbes, then, 61% of freelancers have declared to have chosen to go independent by choice.
 Despite the risks, 51% of respondents in a survey promoted by Upwork said they would not go back to a traditional job.

 According to And Co, a high percentage of freelancers feel they are less financially stable after leaving traditional work environments, yet they choose to keep freelancing.

 It’s undoubtful that choosing to become an entrepreneur comes with great responsibility.
 And it’s undoubtful that choosing to become a freelancer can be a great adventure.

-So, whether you’re looking for a side hustle or you really want to quit your 9 to 5 full-time day job, we recommend reading this guide all the way through from top to bottom, but if you prefer to jump around, here’s a table of contents that’ll take you straight to each stage of how to start your career as a freelancer.
+So, whether you’re looking for a side hustle or you really want to quit your 9 to 5 full-time day job, I recommend reading this guide all the way through from top to bottom, but if you prefer to jump around, here’s a table of contents that’ll take you straight to each stage of how to start your career as a freelancer.

 9 Steps to Start Your Career as a Freelancer

-If you’re considering the idea of starting a career as a freelancer, the first thing you may know is that building it may take some time, you may get frustrated, you may not find clients for a few months.
-It’s all part of the natural process of being a freelancer and the soon you make peace with it, the better it is.
+If you’re considering the idea of starting a career as a freelancer, the first thing you may know is that building it may take some time.
+You may get frustrated.
+You may not find clients for a few months.
+It’s all part of the natural process of being a freelancer, and the soon you make peace with it, the better it is.
 Aside from that, let us help you in your journey by setting up the foundation for your successful freelancing business.